connectedbydata/connectedbydata.org/_posts/2022-12-09-tim-weeknotes.md

 ## Timely not fast

 In preparation for a roundtable next week, I've been reading Shushana Zuboff's latest paper on ['Surveilance Capitalsm or Democracy'](https://journals.sagepub.com/doi/full/10.1177/26317877221129290&source=gmail&ust=1670514920520000), which outlines how 'meaning blind' networks, driven by engagement metric feedback loops, can create a diet of information void of truthful or informative content.
-I was also exploring a little the

 This got me reflecting on the traps that an 'insight infrastructure' of the form [we're helping Joseph Rowntree Foundation](https://connectedbydata.org/projects/2022-jrf-ecosystem) to scope out could fall into of prioritising 'fast' over 'deep' insight.